richorama/richorama.github.io/about.md

 ![](/images/me.jpg)

 Hi, my name is Richard Astbury, senior consultant at [Two10degrees](http://www.two10degrees.com) – a consultancy specialising in cloud computing.
+I'm a [Puralsight author](http://www.pluralsight.com/courses/microsoft-orleans-introduction) and a [Microsoft MVP for Azure](http://mvp.microsoft.com/en-us/mvp/richard%20astbury-4039939).

+I'm interested in programming in JavaScript (node.js), C#, Python, Julia and playing with Clojure.
+In real life I like running, mountain biking, snowboarding and drum and bass.
+I don't like marmite.

+I live in rural Suffolk, in the UK.

 The opinions expressed on this site are my own and do not necessarily represent those of Two10degrees.